-It's cute and some may argue that it's clever marketing.
-I'm going to argue that the majority are sub-par, some may even be on the verge of disgusting with a far-too-sweet, kiddie Kool-Aid type of taste.
-We're adults and it's time to drink like adults.
+It's cute, and some may argue that it's clever marketing.
+We argue that the majority are sub-par, some may even be on the verge of disgusting with a far-too-sweet, kiddie Kool-Aid type of taste.
+We're adults, and it's time to drink like adults.
 To show up at a party carrying a bucket says "I'm cheap and don't care what we drink."

 #6: Artificial Ingredients?

-Here's another shortcut some brands like take, they will go with artificial ingredients and colorings to make their product seem more appealing.
-Most of the time, these will be over sweetened and only look good, leaving you with a desire for "fresh" taste.
+Here's another shortcut some brands like taking, they will go with artificial ingredients and colorings to make their product seem more appealing.
+Most of the time, these will be over-sweetened and only look good, leaving you with a desire for "fresh" taste.

 #7: Those 'Ritas' in a Can

-'Margaritas' in a can, they sound great, right?
+'Margaritas' in a can, they sound great.
 They're also everywhere, including almost any convenience and grocery store you walk into in America.
 Despite the name, these are not margaritas (or daiquiris, or whatever they claim to be).
 These are malt beverages, not canned cocktails.